jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I study Public Policy & Public Service Delivery </br> to find answers to the following questions:</br>
+I study Public Policy & how to manage government administration </br> to find answers to the following questions:</br>
 </br>
-How can we translate support for tangible improvements to people's lives into real-world action? </br>
+How can we How can we harness technological innovation to translate support for tangible improvements in people's lives into real-world action </br>
-How can we remove psychological and administrative barriers for economically disadvantaged individuals to access public services?
+How can we remove psychological and administrative barriers for individuals who need public assistance to access public services?
-In order to enhance the public service user experience and achieve policy success, how can we improve employee satisfaction and commitment in government agencies ?
+How can we assist economically disadvantaged individuals who have regained hope and are trying to rehabilitate, to prevent them from experiencing setbacks that might cause them to lose hope permanently?
+How can we foster work environments that ensure government employees sustain their dedication to public service, free from feelings of overwhelm or frustration, all while aiming for policy success?